The History of Bournemouth Gardens

 The water tower was built between 1883 and 1903.
 The idea was to have a water wheel and use it to pump water to an ornamental fountain in the middle of the stream.

 In 1992 the Upper Gardens were replanted to include meadow walks and seating areas.
-Information boards and fingerposts were put in to point the way to areas of interest and board walks were installed over the marshy areas.
+Information boards and fingerposts were put in to point the way to areas of interest.
+Board walks were installed over the marshy areas.